auroraapi/node-portaudio/README.md

-# Naudiodon
+# node-portaudio

 A [Node.js](http://nodejs.org/) [addon](http://nodejs.org/api/addons.html) that provides a wrapper around the [PortAudio](http://portaudio.com/) library, enabling an application to record and play audio with cross platform support.
 With this library, you can create [node.js streams](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html) that can be piped to or from other streams, such as files and network connections.
 This library supports back-pressure.

-This is a fork of [node-portaudio](/joeferner/node-portaudio), refactored by:
+This is a fork of [node-portaudio](/Streampunk/node-portaudio), refactored by:

-* changing from an event model to a stream model;
-* linking to the v8 libraries through the [Native Abstractions for Node.js (NAN)](/nodejs/nan) library to enable more portability between node versions.
-* adding in local copies of libraries so that portaudio does not have to be installed preemptively.

-Little of the original remains but I am very grateful for Joe Ferner for the inspiration and framework to get started.

-This library has been tested on MacOS X 10.11, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).
+* porting the entire codebase to TypeScript
+* adding better documentation
+* adding some more functionality

+See forked repository for credits for corresponding contributions.

 Note: This is a server side library.
 It is not intended as a means to play and record audio via a browser.